 Yep, the public transport in Malaysia is safe and there’s a load of different options in the cities.

-Kuala Lumpur actually has a FREE bus system – the GO KL City bus – which connects tourists hot-spots.
-The thing about that free service is that you CAN get some weirdos lingering and riding the bus all day.
-We’ve seen it firsthand.
-They’re unsettling but totally harmless.
+Kuala Lumpur actually has a free bus system – the GO KL City bus – which connects tourists hot-spots.
+The thing about that free service is that you can get some weirdos lingering and riding the bus all day.

 There’s also the East Line, which is more well known as the Jungle Train.